clayne/hacktical-c/README.md

 Keep in mind it's very much a work in progress, mind the gaps, and please report any issues you come across or suggestions for improvements in the repo.

 ## About the author
-You could say that there are three kinds of programmers, with very different motivations; academics, hackers and gold diggers.
+Programmers tend to fall in to categories, with very different motivations.
 I've always identified as a hacker.
-I like solving tricky problems, and I prefer using powerful tools that don't get in my way.
-To me; software is all about practical application, about making a positive change in the real world.
+I like solving tricky problems, tend to interpret rules as challenges, and prefer using powerful tools that don't get in my way.
+To me, software is all about making a positive change in the real world.

 I've been writing code for fun on a mostly daily basis since I got a Commodore 64 for Christmas in 1985, professionally in different roles/companies since 1998.

-I started out with Basic on the Commodore 64, went on to learn Assembler on an Amiga 500, Pascal on PC; C++, Modula-3, Prolog, Ruby, Python, Perl, JavaScript, Common Lisp, Java, Erlang, Forth, Haskell, SmallTalk, Go, C#, Swift.
+I started out with Basic on the Commodore, went on to learn Assembler on an Amiga, Pascal on PC; C++, Modula-3, Prolog, Ruby, Python, Perl, JavaScript, Common Lisp, Java, Erlang, Forth, Haskell, SmallTalk, Clojure, Go, C#, Swift, Kotlin.

 For a long time, I didn't pay much attention to C; the language felt primitive, especially compared to C++.
 But gradually over time, I realized that the worst enemy in software is complexity, and started taking C more seriously.

-Since then I've written a ton of C; and along the way I've picked up a number of techniques that helped me make the most out of the language and appreciate it for its strengths.
+Since then I've written plenty of C; and along the way I've picked up a number of techniques that helped me make the most out of the language and appreciate it for its strengths.

 This book is an attempt to synthesize that experience.